WebAssembly/component-model/design/mvp/Explainer.md

 field in the binary format to determine whether to decode as a module or a component.

-TODO: explain how `URL` field is used as module specifier, if present, falling back to the `name` field, which can be implemented by [import maps]
+When the `URL` field of an imported `externname` is present, the `URL` is used as the module specifier, using the same resolution path as JS module.
+Otherwise, the `name` field is used as the module specifier, which requires [Import Maps] support to resolve to a `URL`.

 The main question is how to deal with component imports having a single string as well as the new importable component, module and instance